Slow Cooker Irish Pot Roast with Guinness Beer is tender comfort food at it’s best!

 Pot Roast is traditionally made with boneless chuck roast which requires a long slow cooking time to become tender.
 Unlike making a stew, you will cook the meat whole.
 You will know it’s ready when you can easily pull it apart with a fork.

-Root vegetables and mushrooms are traditional for Guinness Irish Pot Roast but if you substitute red wine for the Irish beer this could also be called a Yankee Pot Roast.
+Root vegetables and mushrooms are traditional for Guinness Irish Pot Roast but if you substitute a hearty red wine for the Irish beer this could also be called a Yankee Pot Roast.

 3. Using Guinness Beer for flavoring: